Skip to content

 Emirates is a key joint venture partner for Qantas.
 Previously, the points pricing for Emirates flights when using Qantas Points was the same as if you were flying with Qantas on the same route.

 You’ll need to look at the Qantas Points Classic Flight Rewards tables to see the full list of reward costs.
-Our link takes you directly to the ‘partner’ pricing section where Emirates now sits.
+Our link takes you directly to the ‘Emirates’ pricing section that kicks in from 31 March 2026.

-With Emirates, it can absolutely make sense — in terms of travel time and routings — to fly beyond Dubai.
+With Emirates, it can absolutely make sense – in terms of travel time and routings – to fly beyond Dubai.
 That’s true for connections to Europe and Africa (especially North and Central African countries).
-From Australia’s west coast in particular, connections to North or South America can also be logical.
+In particular, connections from Australia’s west coast to North or South America can also be logical.

 That includes itineraries (with only transits under 24 hrs, not stopovers) such as: